MiguelRegueiro/MyNobaraDotFiles/README.md

 For watching shows/movies with **dual subtitles** and advanced language-learning features:

+Use the provided folder MyNobaraDotFiles/MPV-Language-Immersion-config-main/
+or:

-1. Clone the config:
+Clone the config:

    ```bash
    git clone https://github.com/MiguelRegueiro/MPV-Language-Immersion-config.git
    ```

-2. Install to the correct location:
+Install to the correct location:

    * Native: `~/.config/mpv/`
    * Flatpak: `~/.var/app/io.mpv.Mpv/config/mpv/`
    * Windows: `%APPDATA%\mpv\`

-> Includes keybindings, dual subtitles, and pause-on-hover features.
+> A customized MPV configuration for language immersion, featuring autoplay and language preferences for seamless language learning.
+As a personal config it is configured for Japanese, Chinese (simplified), Portuguese, Russian, English and Spanish.

 ---